- Economics and Impacts of Waterfowl Management

 An economic and program review of duck management on the North American prairies.

-Anticipated outcome: A new path forward that can be executed by duck management agencies and private groups, delivering improved on-the-ground results, economic efficiencies, accountability and innovation that will ensure vital habitat for generations to come.
+Anticipated outcome: A new path forward that can be executed by duck management agencies and private groups, delivering improved on-the-ground results, economic efficiencies, accountability and innovation that will ensure vital habitat and sustained waterfowl populations for generations to come.

 - Heartland Waters Initiative